nidrissi/web/content/class/_index.en.md

 License (L1 / L2 / L3)
 : First university degree in the French version of the European system (≈ bachelor).
 Divided in three years: L1, L2, and L3.

-S1 / S2
+Master (M1 / M2)
+: Second university degree in the French version of the European system (≈ bachelor).
+Divided in two years: L1 and M2.

+Semesters (S1 / S2)
-: Semesters: S1 = September to December, S2 = January to April.
+: S1 = September to December, S2 = January to April.

 MASS
 : Mathematics Applied to Social Sciences.